playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/code-editor.md

 In addition, the editor supports auto-complete.
 When you type a letter or hit Ctrl+Space you will see a list of auto-complete suggestions.

 The editor will also lint your JavaScript code.
 This means that while you type your code the editor will scan your code for possible errors or suspicious usage.
-This is done with the help of [JSHint][13], which also supports special comments which control its behaviour.
+This is done with the help of [JSHint][13], which also supports special comments which control its behavior.
 For a list of these special comments check out the [docs][14].

 ### Collaborators